 Central New Zealand shaken by strong quake, no injuries

-The minute-long, rolling quake was centred in the mainly rural Wairarapa region about 120 kilometres north east of Wellington, at a depth of 50 kms, government seismologists at GNS Science said.
+The minute-long, rolling quake was centered in the mainly rural Wairarapa region about 120 kilometers north east of Wellington, at a depth of 50 kms, government seismologists at GNS Science said.

 "There's been damage to houses mainly in the (Wairarapa)area, and that includes chimneys down, windows broken," a spokesman at Police National headquarters told Reuters.

 "We've had a lot of rock falls and slips on highways in the area, and the rest has been pretty minor."

 The quake was felt from the middle of the North Island down through the upper parts of the South Island.
 More than a dozen aftershocks measuring up to 4.5 were recorded.

 A large model of an eagle suspended from the ceiling at Wellington Airport to promote the Hobbit movie came down during the tremor, but nobody was hurt.

 Most offices and businesses in the region were closed because of a public holiday.

 The region was shaken by two large quakes of magnitude 6.9 and 6.5 August and September last year, which caused moderate damage to buildings and infrastructure, and some minor injuries.